 - Precinct 29 votes in Melrose

-- Civic Center and Ramsay polls open at 7 a.m. and close at 8 p.m.
+- For the Butte Civic Center the polls open at 7 a.m. and close at 8 p.m.

-- Rocker, Divide, and Melrose polls open at noon and close at 8 p.m.
+- Rocker, Ramsay, Divide, and Melrose polls open at noon and close at 8 p.m.

 - Map: Butte-Silver Bow County Commissioner Districts

 - Map: Butte-Silver Bow Urban Commissioner Districts